JerBushau/service_manager/README.md

   + run `npm install`
   + run `npm run dev-mode`
   + checkout `localhost:3000`

-Now you are ready for development, the sass files will be compiled on changes and the js within app/ directory will be webpacked on changes.
+Now you are ready for development, the sass files will be compiled and the js within app/ directory will be webpacked on changes.